Most climate tech products are technically impressive. The problem is that users figure this out slowly, if at all.

 - Typographic scale: Larger text signals importance while consistent sizing creates rhythm

-- Color and contrast: High contrast highlights primary actions; muted colors fade to the background
+- Color and contrast: High contrast highlights primary actions; muted colors recede to the background

-- Strategic color use: Guides users through workflows without explicit instructions
+- Strategic color use: Guides users through workflows without requiring explicit instructions

 These techniques work together to support how people actually interact with interfaces.
 Users rarely read every word—they scan.
-Supporting this natural scanning behavior with subheadings, bulleted lists, and visual styling helps users find information quickly without cognitive strain.
+Supporting this natural scanning behavior with subheadings, bulleted lists, and visual styling helps users find information quickly without additional cognitive strain.
+In a product demo or pilot review, a buyer scanning your energy management dashboard for a specific metric should locate it within seconds.
+When they can't orient themselves quickly, the conversation stops being about your product's capabilities and starts being about whether it's ready for their organization—a shift that rarely ends in a signed contract.

 Every user action needs immediate confirmation.
 When users click a button or submit a form, they need to know the system received their input and is responding.